Koilparampil/HoriseonRefactor/README.md

 ## Mock-Up

-The following image shows the web application's appearance and functionality after the code refacttoring:
+The following image shows the web application's appearance and functionality after the code refactoring:

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](HoriseonSiteDemo.png)

-> **Note**: This layout is designed for desktop viewing, so you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.

 The link to the Site is the Following: